Science Section employees

 Richard Jack, Water Quality Planner III

-Richard helps other King County sections investigate and remedy contaminated land and sediments, especially those at habitat restoration sites.
+Richard has over 25 years of contaminant and habitat assessment experience to help other King County sections investigate and remedy contaminated land and sediments, especially those at habitat restoration sites.
 He is also the technical lead for a variety of special studies investigating water quality issues at wet weather treatment facilities along with the movement and partitioning of PCBs through the environment.
 Richard serves as a technical expert for the department on chemicals of emerging concern, such as hormones and pharmaceuticals.
 He also provides technical support on department-wide policy issues such as state and federal water quality standards and updates to related guidance documents.

 Liora Llewellyn, Water Quality Planner I

 Liora is an environmental scientist and geographer with over 15 years of experience working in freshwater, marine and terrestrial ecosystems.
 For King County, Liora is investigating the stressors affecting aquatic insects and working on recommendations to restore and protect stream basins within the Puget Sound region.
 Her work includes field sampling, vegetation monitoring, geospatial analysis, water quality and habitat analysis, wetland delineation and support of other projects in the Science Section.

 Kate Macneale, Environmental Scientist III / Stream Ecologist